Kshreya08/basic-app/README.md

 - Ensure all ports (8080, 3000, 9090) are available before port forwarding
 - Some commands might require sudo privileges
 - Docker Hub push requires authentication with your Docker Hub credentials
-- Make sure to wait for each component to be ready before proceeding to the next step
+- Make sure to wait for each component to be ready before proceeding to the next step.

-## Step 9: Clean Up
-minikube stop
-minikube delete